 VENKO Offshore BV

-Unlike competing companies within the same field, VENKO offers its clients cost saving benefits within its pricing structure that enables its customers to clearly identify the final cost of work and avoid any unexpected costs, as Tom explains: “We offer a unique contract in the offshore industry, the standard is an hourly based contract but we offer fixed prices.
+Tom added: “We also offer a unique contract in the offshore industry – the standard is an hourly based contract but we offer fixed prices.
 This gives us a better relationship between VENKO and the client, which we see as another strength of VENKO Offshore.”

 VENKO Offshore BV